EthanJStark/claude-quickstarts/README.md

 ### Autonomous Coding Agent

 An autonomous coding agent powered by the Claude Agent SDK.
 This project demonstrates a two-agent pattern (initializer + coding agent) that can build complete applications over multiple sessions, with progress persisted via git and a feature list that the agent works through incrementally.

+Note: This quickstart is Python-based; on many macOS/Homebrew setups you’ll want to follow its README and use a local virtualenv (`.venv`) for dependencies.

 [Go to Autonomous Coding Agent Quickstart](./autonomous-coding)